-In response to the tragic circumstances of refugees around the world, Battery Dance launched a three-year initiative in 2016 to promote social cohesion among unaccompanied minors and other teenage refugees in Germany.
+In response to the tragic circumstances of refugees around the world, Battery Dance launched a five-year initiative in 2016 to promote social cohesion among unaccompanied minors and other teenage refugees in Germany.

 In each city, the Dancing to Connect program will break barriers and build trust between young German students and their newly arrived classmates from war-torn countries.
 While dancing together, creating together, performing together, spoken language will give way to the expression of the body and common humanity will be revealed.